doublecloud/terraform-provider-doublecloud/example_projects/clickstream/README.md

 **Metrics**
 ![transfer_metrics.png](./assets/transfer_metrics.png)

-Aproach with Transfer (i.e. separate delivery mechanism) is much more reliable and scalable, and in some cases even easier to setup, since all setup in one place (terraform).
+The approach with Transfer (i.e., a separate delivery mechanism) is much more reliable and scalable, and in some cases, even easier to set up, since all setup is in one place (Terraform).

-## How to choose right delivery mechanism
+## How to choose the right delivery mechanism

-Simplified representation of the decision tree:
+A simplified representation of the decision tree:

 ![decision_chart.png](./assets/decision_chart.png)